DworkinLab/Bio720/RNAseq1/output/DeSeq2_eXpress_Tutorial.md

 First we start with some data parsing.

 I always name my files with an underscore as delimiter to make life easy when I need to break them up for groups.
-I will know use the `{r} strsplit()` to split the file names based on sex, size and tissue (which we will not use for this tutorial).
+I will know use the `strsplit()` to split the file names based on sex, size and tissue (which we will not use for this tutorial).

 ```r